swiftlang/swift/README.md

 ## Learning More

 Be sure to look at the [documentation index](/docs/README.md) for a bird's eye view of the available documentation.
-In particular, the documents titled [Debugging the Swift Compiler](docs/DebuggingTheCompiler.md) and [Continuous Integration for Swift](docs/ContinuousIntegration.md) are very helpful to understand before submitting your first PR.
+In particular, the markdown files titled [Debugging the Swift Compiler](docs/DebuggingTheCompiler.md) and [Continuous Integration for Swift](docs/ContinuousIntegration.md) are very helpful before before submitting your first PR.